 The Society operates at two levels - national and district.

-- Coordinates the activities of the 47 SPCA branches and member societies across the country
+- Coordinates the activities of the 40 SPCA centres across the country

 - Handles inspector training throughout the country

-- Arranges national fundraising promotions, such as Cupcake Day for the SPCA
+- Arranges national fundraising promotions, such as SPCA Cupcake Day

 - Coordinates the national SPCA Blue Tick Accreditation Scheme